mongodb/docs/source/install.rst

 ~~~~~~~~~~~~

 This section outlines MMS's prerequisite requirements and provides
 basic instructions for fulfilling them.
+If you are installing the MMS
+agent on a Windows host, skip to the :ref:`window instructions
+<windows-installation>` section.

 1. You must have Python 2.4 or greater.